doctorsoft2007/OrchardCMSCORE/Engineering-Guidelines.md

 This will change as the project evolves.

 ### Solution and project folder structure and naming

 Solution files go in the repo root.

 Solution names match repo names (e.g. Mvc.sln in the Mvc repo).

-Every project also needs a `project.json` and a matching `.xproj` file.
-This `project.json` is the source of truth for a project's dependencies and configuration options.
+Every project needs a `.csproj` file, which is the source of truth for a project's dependencies and configuration options.

 Solutions need to contain solution folders that match the physical folders (`src`, `test`, etc.).